vantuann205/Midnight-zk_proof/README.md

 - `curves`: Implementation of elliptic curves used in midnight, concretely BLS12-381 and JubJub
 - `proof-system`: Plonk proof system using KZG commitments
 - `circuits`: Tooling for constructing ZK circuits
+- `aggregator`: Toolkit for proof aggregation of midnight-proofs.

 ## Acknowledgments